Mpluya/tanzu-java-web-app/README.md

 # mae-app

-This is a sample of a Java Spring app that works with Tilt and the Tanzu Application Platform.
+This is a sample of a Java Spring app that works with Tilt and the TAP.

 ## Dependencies
 1. [kubectl CLI](https://kubernetes.io/docs/tasks/tools/)